marnelfr/noteKeeper/README.md

 > The NoteListActivity will create an intent and call startActivity which will then start our NoteActivity.

 ## The manifest
 The **AndroidManifest.xml** describe the application and its components.
-Its content start by the **application** element.\
+Its content start by the **application element**.\
 Within the **application element**, we describe the components within the application.
 Each Activity is presented by an **activity element**.

 The one with the **intent-filter** is indicated to be the launcher activity and then causes an icon for it to appear in the application launcher.
 That's mean will have as a lot of icons for our application as a lot of launcher activities.
-But normally, we'll have only one like that.
+But normally, we should have only one like that.

 The **label** of activities does a couple of things.
 In case of the launcher activity, it affects the text that appears next to the launcher icon.